pravgcet/uva-solutions/wa.md

 389 - java turns out to be too slow, ingnored PE in c++ 10235 - hasty ready of statement
 10139 - wrong solution
+11728 - wrong solution (subsolution was not independed as first assumed)